Tensor Network Lattice Boltzmann Method for Data-Compressed Fluid Simulations: Discussion

 Due to the weakly compressible formulation, MPS-LBM does not require iterative solutions of a Poisson equation.
 Instead, it relies exclusively on element-wise operations within the MPS decomposition, which ensures that any algorithmic improvements to fundamental MPS operations translate directly into performance gains for MPS-LBM.
 The modular structure of the underlying LBM framework naturally supports algorithmic extensions, increasing the applicability of MPS-LBM.
 Heat transport~\cite{Karani_heat_2015}, including heat transfer, can be incorporated.
 Multi-relaxation-time schemes~\cite{dHumieres_mrt_2002} enable higher Reynolds numbers, while multiphase flow models~\cite{swift_multiphase_1996} extend the method to chemically relevant systems.
 Because the MPS decomposition introduces only minimal changes to the core LBM architecture, such extensions are straightforward while significantly expanding the range of MPS-LBM applications.

 Another promising direction involves optimizing the decomposition of the binary geometry mask.
-Instead of minimizing the standard $\text{L}_2$-norm via singular value decomposition, alternative metrics such as the Hamming distance may be employed.
+Instead of minimizing the standard $\text{l}^2$-norm via singular value decomposition, alternative metrics such as the Hamming distance may be employed.
 Ideally, the decomposition scheme ensures that the contracted MPS mask remains binary.
 Advances in this area enable accurate simulations at even higher compression ratios, further extending the efficiency of MPS-LBM.

 Finally, the lattice Boltzmann method has recently attracted attention as a candidate for fluid simulations on quantum computers~\cite{sanavio_carleman_2024, tiwari_algorithmic_2025, wawrzyniak_quantum_2025}.
 One of the primary challenges remains the treatment of collision, which is an active area of research~\cite{tennie_nonlinear_2025}.
-MPS-LBM, particularly the results presented in Section~\ref{approx}, reduces this nonlinearity to element-wise multiplications with minimal loss of accuracy.
+MPS-LBM, particularly the results presented in section B of the supplementary information, reduces this nonlinearity to element-wise multiplications with minimal loss of accuracy.
+More importantly, our results show that low-rank operations suffice to impose structured geometries onto LBM simulations, implying the feasibility of efficient implementations on quantum hardware.